maximumclyde/golang-api-generator/README.md

 - **Init**

-On a newly starter project, the first thing that should be run is the
+On a newly starter project, the first thing that should be run is

 ```bash
 api-generator init
 ```

-command.
 This will create the modules, services, utils and interfaces required to get started.

 - **Services**